-It took them more than a year a half year from order to delivery.
+It took them more than a year and a half from order to delivery.
 That’s kind of a long wait for pretty much anything industrially made, particularly for a gun.
 Well, the wait is over.
-I finally got my brand new Arsenal Firearms Strike One, one of the first 200 produced, the first passing the Swiss border, and in the last week I have been shooting the hell out of it to see if it was worth the wait.
+I finally got my brand new Arsenal Firearms Strike One, one of the first 200 produced, the first passing the Swiss border.
+And in the last week I have been shooting the hell out of it to see if it was worth the wait.
 But before the evaluation of the tool, a little about the gun itself . . .

 To dispel a few rumors, the gun is made and designed in Italy.
-All the guns marketed outside Russia and its satellites will be made in Italy, the company is multinational with facilities and shareholders in different countries.
+All the guns marketed outside Russia and its satellites will be made in Italy — the company is multinational with facilities and shareholders in different countries.
 Several sources confirm that the Strike One will replace the venerable Makarov in the Russian arsenals for military and police applications.
-Apparently the Russian model will be exactly the same but with a manual safety and will be locally produced.
+Apparently the Russian (or Strizh) model will be exactly the same but with a manual safety and will be locally produced.

-On a first look, the Strike One looks to be a common polymer framed, striker-fired, 9mm pistol.
-It comes in a stylish case with two 17 rounds double stack Mec-Gar magazines and a very handy cleaning kit.
+On a first look, the Strike One looks to be a common full-size polymer frame, striker-fired, 9mm pistol.
+It comes in a stylish case with two 17-round magazines (double-stack Mec-Gar) and a very handy cleaning kit.

-The frame is made of polymer reinforced with fibreglass, carbon fibre and elastomers mixed up in a property formula to maximize performance in the most adverse conditions.
-A quite long MIL-STD-1913 rail is there under the barrel and the pistol has a prominent beavertail to increase control and protect from “slide bite”.
+The frame is made of polymer reinforced with fiberglass, carbon fiber and elastomers mixed up in a property formula to maximize performance in the most adverse conditions.
+A quite long MIL-STD-1913 rail is there under the barrel and the pistol has a prominent beavertail to increase control and protect from “slide bite.”

 The slide and the most important metal components are machined from a solid billet of 42CrMo4 steel hardened at 44/46 on the Rockwell scale.
 The other metal parts are the result of a metal injection moulding or investment casting process.

 The single-piece chassis is embedded in the frame (not sure if it’s possible to remove it or if the frame is moulded on top of it) and includes two long, slim rails and all the lodgements for pins, springs trigger mechanism etc. Most of the metal parts have a 75 Hrc surface nitrite treatment or are chromed.
-The 5-inche barrel is made of 36NCD4 steel, is cold hammer forged and has six conventional 1:10 rifling.
-The magazine release button is reversible.
-An additional button is provided with the gun in order to use the patented ambidextrous magazine release mechanism.
+The 5-inch barrel is made of 36NCD4 steel, is cold-hammer-forged and has six conventional 1:10 rifling.
+The magazine-release button is reversible.
+An additional button is provided with the gun in order to use the patented ambidextrous mag-release mechanism.
 It’s pretty easy to install without tools or gunsmith intervention.